Community Service Officer Program

 Community Service Officers (CSOs) are student employees of the University Police Department, hired to provide community services to our campus and to provide support services to the Police Department.

-Assignments include parking enforcement, bike patrol, campus lock-up, the Campus Connection shuttle service, bike registration, dispatch assistance, and live scan fingerprinting.
+Assignments include parking enforcement, bike patrol, campus lock-up, the Campus Connection shuttle service, bike registration, and Live Scan fingerprinting.

 - Enrollment in CSU, Chico as a student.